Virtual Reality in Healthcare: Improving Patient Experiences

 Regulatory Compliance: VR healthcare applications should comply with relevant regulations and standards to ensure the safety and effectiveness of the technology.
 Developers and healthcare providers should be aware of and adhere to industry guidelines and best practices.

-Facts on VR Healthcare Applications
+Facts on VR in Healthcare Applications

 Surgical Training Advancements: VR is revolutionizing surgical training by providing realistic simulations for surgeons to practice procedures in a risk-free environment.
 According to a study published in the Journal of the American Medical Association Surgery, surgeons trained with VR simulations demonstrated a 230% improvement in overall performance compared to traditional training methods.